Sonnet 69

 In your sweet grace, all doubt they would suspend.

-And who recalls Cornelia and her grace,
+And who remembers Cornelia and her grace,

 True beauty is much like the rarest flower